yaocw2020/kube-demo/README.md

 ## Introduction
 Three demo for kubenetes programming
-- curd: Use client-go operates deployment.
+- curd: use client-go operates deployment.
 - watch-deployment: watch deployments and log, taking [kubernetes sample-controller](https://github.com/kubernetes/sample-controller) as a reference.
-- watch-crd: Create a new api "sample", watch and log it in its controller with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).
+- watch-crd: create a new api "sample", watch and log it in its controller with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).

 ## reference
 - https://book-v1.book.kubebuilder.io/basics/simple_controller.html